of the savannah let's say all the big things all the small things i'm sorry would you uh can you wait a minute i will close the window.

 And so I think science has given people a justified hesitation in making certain statements.

-And it's like, well, no, that's not true.
+And it's like, well, that's not true.

-I know it's a continual process of refinement.
+It's a continuous process of refinement.

-And science doesn't argue that matter or mass has the property of gravity.
+But science doesn't argue that the world is banana shaped, and science doesn't arguegue that matter or mass has the property of gravity.

 These things are not.